hydro-informatics/hydro-informatics.github.io/numerics/telemac.md

     + Prepare `.cli` files with [*BlueKenue<sup>TM</sup>*](../get-started/install-telemac.html#bluekenue) and [Fudaa PrePro](../numerics/telemac2d.html#prepro-fudaa).
     + Prepare  `.bnd`/`.bcd` files either with *SALOME-HYDRO* or with a text editor (read more in the [Telemac3d tutorial](../numerics/telemac3d.html#bnd-mod)

-There are many more file formats, which are not computationally mandatory for running a simulation with *TELEMAC*, but essential in practice to yield reasonable results with a hydro-morphodynamic model (i.e., coupled hydrodynamic-sediment transport solver).
+There are many more file formats, which are not computationally mandatory for running a simulation with TELEMAC, but essential in practice to yield reasonable results with a hydro-morphodynamic model (i.e., coupled hydrodynamic-sediment transport solver).
 Such **optional** files are:

 * Liquid boundaries file (e.g., for water surface elevation or flow rates)
     + Requires a stage-discharge relationship file